Board of Directors

-As a member of FUF, are you interested in sitting on FUF's board?
-Or do you know someone who you think would be an asset to FUF's board?
+FUF's non-profit board is elected during the annual meeting, which is held in March each year.
+Are you interested in sitting on FUF's board, or do you know someone else who you think would be suitable for it?
 Then send another email Election Committee.
 Feel free to tell us:

-- how the person could contribute to the development of FUF by sitting on the board
+• How the person could contribute to FUF's development by sitting on the board

-- if you can commit to actively participate in board work for at least one year, where you also take on special assignments.
+• If you can commit to actively participate in board work for at least one year

 FUF welcomes all tips and nominations.
 We especially encourage people who contribute to the board in various ways diversity.

-Anna Blücher works as a policy advisor at ForumCiv with a focus on opinion and advocacy work in development aid policy and Agenda 2030.
+Anna Blücher works as a policy advisor at ForumCiv with a focus on opinion and influence work within aid policy and Agenda 2030.
 Anna has a bachelor's degree in development studies from Lund University and a master's degree in political science and international relations from Stockholm University.
-She has done internships for Individual Human Aid in Nepal and at CONCORD Sweden.
-Anna has been active in FUF since 2012, including as a writer for FUF-bladet, in Almedalsredaktionen and in the professional network Young Professionals.
+She has done an internship for Individual Human Help in Nepal and at CONCORD Sweden.
+Anna has been active in FUF since 2012, including as a writer for FUF-bladet, in the Almedalsredaktionen and in the professional network Young Professionals.
 Anna has been a member of FUF's board since 2014.

 Rolf Carlman

-Master of Science in Engineering, Mechanical Engineering, KTH and Economics at Stockholm University.
-Worked with development and development assistance issues since the mid 70's.
-UN Regional Commission for West Asia, UNESCWA, Beirut; Research study in Yemen in 1978.
-Since 1980, Rolf has been working i.a. as program manager and acting head of authority for SAREC - the Board for developing country research and at SIDA / Sida as head of the energy section, head of the departments for research collaboration, infrastructure and financial cooperation and operational management.
-Positions abroad as an industrial administrator at the embassy Hanoi, chargéd'affaires in Laos, head of the Swedish Institute in Alexandria and in Jerusalem as head of development assistance to the West Bank / Gaza.
-Previous board assignments in the Medical Research Council, Swedfund, The Swedish UNESCO Council and currently in Hand-in-Hand, Sweden.
-Since retirement project assignments for i.a.
-Page.
-FUF chairman 2013-2018.
+Rolf has studied civil engineering with a specialization in mechanical engineering at KTH.
+He has also studied economics at Stockholm University.
+He has worked with development and aid issues since the mid-70s.
+First at the UN Regional Commission for West Asia, UNESCWA, followed by a research study in Yemen in 1978.
+In Swedish aid, Rolf has worked, among other things, as program manager and acting head of authority for the Board for Developing Countries Research, SAREC, and as head of department for the research cooperation departments, infrastructure and financial cooperation as well as operational management at Sida.
+The work has also included postings abroad as industrial officer at the embassy in Hanoi, chargé d'affaires in Laos, head of the Swedish Institute in Alexandria and in Jerusalem as head of aid to the West Bank and Gaza.
+Rolf has been a board member of the Medical Research Council, Swedfund, and the Swedish UNESCO Council.
+In addition to the board assignment in FUF, where Rolf was chairman 2013–2018, he is currently also a member of the board of Hand-in-Hand, Sweden.

 Lennart Wohlgemuth

-Lennart was most recently a visiting professor of African Studies with a special focus on Swedish and European development aid policy at School of Global Studies, Gothenburg University.
-Previously worked as director of the Nordic Africa Institute in Uppsala 1993-2005 and for 28 years at Sida, seven years as head of the sector department and seven years as head of the education agency.
-Member of the boards of FUF and the European Movement and senior advisor for Global Challenge.
+Lennart was most recently visiting professor in African Studies with a special focus on Swedish and European aid policy at the School of Global Studies, University of Gothenburg.
+Lennart has previously worked as director of the Nordic Africa Institute in Uppsala from 1993 to 2005 and for 28 years at Sida, seven years as head of the sector department and seven years as head of the education office.
+Lennart is also chairman of the European movement.

 Karl Fahlvik